 Binghamton University

 On October 4 and 5, I had the pleasure to visit Binghamton University for the first time.
 Professor Stephen Ortiz, author of Beyond the Bonus March and G.I.
-Bill: How Veteran Politics Shaped the New Deal Era, was kind enough to extend me an invitation to attend his graduate seminar on war and gender, as well as give a lecture as part of the History Department’s speaker series and leave my personal statements https://writing-service.org/personal-statement/ His grad seminar had read Torchbearers of Democracy and we had a great conversation about the book.
+Bill: How Veteran Politics Shaped the New Deal Era, was kind enough to extend me an invitation to attend his graduate seminar on war and gender, as well as give a lecture as part of the History Department’s speaker series.
+His grad seminar had read Torchbearers of Democracy and we had a great conversation about the book.
 They asked insightful questions and even challenged me on a few points.
 It almost made me miss being a graduate student…almost.
 My lecture for the History Department on my new book project was well attended and enthusiastically received.
 An all-around wonderful visit that further confirmed the growing historical interest in African Americans and World War I.

 Posted in Uncategorized | Leave a comment